polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

 ### AlertManager Configuration

-There is a configuration file named `alertmanager.yml` inside the directory that you just extracted in the previous command, but that is not of our use.
-We will create our `alertmanager.yml` file under `/etc/alertmanager` with the following config.
+There is a configuration file named `alertmanager.yml` inside the directory that you just extracted in the previous command, but that isn't of use.
+Create a custom `alertmanager.yml` file under `/etc/alertmanager` with the following configuration.

 :::note